Aleks272/PWP-Webbipojat/README.md

     - (run) Every endpoint with legit values
     - Error handling tests (invalid inputs, missing field)
     - Tests for database validation rules

+# Linting

+You can run `pylint` for the API with the command `pylint project_watchlist` in the root folder of this project.